captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 At this point, you should be able to run your application.
 You can do this using the make command `make start-web-app` or using basic go build and run commands.
-If you encounter issues, ensure that your database container is running in podman, and that there are no syntax errors present in the code.
+If you encounter issues, ensure that your database container is running in with colima, and that there are no syntax errors present in the code.

 Run the application and navigate to the swagger endpoint to see your collection of routes.
 You can do this by going to the following URL in a web browser: http://localhost:8000/swagger/index.html.
 Try